-The main objective of this formulation is calculating maximum incoming traffic on an IDS node i to make a load
+The main objective of this formulation is calculating maximum incoming traffic on an IDS node i to make a load balancing decision in time avoiding the overload case, and it is written as equation (1).
+Afterward, we have to determine

 In this work, we introduce to efficiently manage the system resource by leveraging the capabilities of SDN/NFV technology to initiate IDS nodes as virtual machines over the cloud environment.
-As a result, the cloud administrator can rely on our proposed calculation in order to set up the right configuration for IDS nodes such as vCPU, vMemory, B^{max} and location.
+As a result, the cloud administrator can rely on our proposed calculation in order to set up the right configuration for IDS nodes such as vCPU, vMemory, B^{max} , and location.
 In addition, we now denote this calculation as $ESRM_func(N)$ to refer to the proposed efficient system resource management in this study.